AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 1. **Set up the Adobe Analytics source connector**

-   The Analytics source connector is an essential piece of a two-pronged upgrade approach to Customer Journey Analytics.
+   The Analytics source connector is an essential piece when upgrading to Customer Journey Analytics.

    The Analytics source connector allows you to: